kubernetes/enhancements/keps/sig-auth/20190607-certificates-api.md

 subresource allowing signing permission to be authorized independently of other operations on the CertificateSigningRequest.

-Terminal failures can be indicated with a `Failed` condition added by a controller, such as a signer indicating a refusal to sign the CSR.
+Terminal signer failures (such as a refusal to sign the CSR) can be indicated with a `Failed` condition.
 A `Failed` condition cannot be removed, cannot have a `False` or `Unknown` status, and is treated as `True` if present.

 The API is designed to support the standard asynchronous controller model of Kubernetes where the approver and signer act as independent controllers of the